ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 of query templates, edge cases, and output formats. \
 5.3) Use this test suite as a safety net for future optimizations, ensuring performance improvements do not introduce correctness regressions.

+6. **Apply pipeline improvements to the SELECT export.** \
+The optimizations developed for the CONSTRUCT export address inefficiencies that are not specific to CONSTRUCT queries.
+The SELECT export pipeline resolves `ValueId`s in the same row-by-row fashion as the original CONSTRUCT implementation.
+Applying the same batching and caching approach to the SELECT export pipeline is a natural next step, and could yield similar speedups for SELECT queries

 # References
 [^1]: W3 Org.
 "RDF Primer" https://www.w3.org/TR/rdf11-primer/ Accessed 2026-04-01.